College GameDay (football TV program)

+The tailgate party theme also includes food brought onto the set cooked by a local business and the hosts sample the food prior to a commercial break, but the food is taken away by the time the program resumes.

+The show's current main intro and theme music is performed by country music group The Cadillac Three featuring country singers Darius Rucker and Lainey Wilson, who perform the 2005 crossover hit "Comin' to Your City" by Big & Rich, which features revised lyrics which mention several top college teams.
+Big & Rich had performed the song, which featured a guest appearance by Cowboy Troy until 2022.
+Rap artist Travie McCoy (of Gym Class Heroes) appeared in the intro from the 2014 season until the 2017 season alongside Lzzy Hale, lead vocalist and guitarist of the rock group Halestorm.
+The 2018 through 2022 season featured rock artist ZZ Ward, replacing Hale.
+Additional music that has been used for the show include "Boom" by the rock group P.O.D. and God Bless Saturday by Kid Rock.
+The show also uses various other songs/music either side of commercial breaks, many of which appear at the same point of each program.

 The show is known for its prediction segment that appears at the end of each broadcast.
-Typically there are five predictors: Corso, Herbstreit, Howard, McAfee, and an invited guest, usually a celebrity, prominent athlete, or radio personality associated with the host school for that week.
-The show always concludes with Corso's prediction for the host school's game, after which he dons the mascot's headgear of the team he predicts to win the game, usually to the ire or excitement of local fans.
-As of January 9, 2023, Corso is 263–134 in his headgear picks.
+The predictions use the standard scoring system and do not use the spread in determining the pick.
+Typically there are six predictors: Lee Corso (who retired shortly after the start of the 2025 season), Kirk Herbstreit, Desmond Howard, Nick Saban, Pat McAfee, and an invited guest, usually a celebrity, prominent athlete, or radio personality associated with the host school for that week.
+From 1987 until his retirement in 2025, the show famously concluded with Corso's prediction for the host school's game, after which he dons the mascot's headgear of the team he predicts to win the game, usually to the ire or excitement of local fans.
 His first headgear pick occurred on October 5, 1996, when he correctly picked the Ohio State Buckeyes over the Penn State Nittany Lions.
 In 2018, Corso made his first NFL headgear pick when, as a guest on Sunday NFL Countdown, he correctly picked the New Orleans Saints to win their Week 9 game at home against the Los Angeles Rams.
+Corso made his 400th headgear pick on September 16, 2023, for the Colorado/Colorado State rivalry game, he put on the headgear for Colorado.
+Corso made his 431st and final headgear pick on August 30, 2025, correctly picking Ohio State to defeat the Texas Longhorns.
+Corso compiled an all-time record of 287–144 in his headgear picks.